TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-03-06-statie-3-how-to-add-reusable-parts-of-code.md

 ### How does it Work?

 Statie scans `/_snippets` directory and turns all files to snippets.
-Name of these files are also names for including the snippets.
+Name of the file represents key for including the snippets.

+- "googleAnalytics" => `googleAnalytics.latte`

 ### Decoupling the Snippet